Sun15194/Poly-DETR/README.md

 # Poly-DETR
-Towards Instance Segmentation with Polygon Detection Transformer.
+Bridging Object Detection and Segmentation with Polygon Detection Transformers.